simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 - **Use `.dockerignore` Files**: Craft a `.dockerignore` file to specify which files and directories to exclude from your Docker image.
 This practice minimizes image size and build time by excluding non-essential components.

 - **Leverage the `docker-slim` Tool**: Embrace the power of `docker-slim` to create ultra-compact Docker images.
-This tool analyzes your application's behavior, leading to extremely small images, bolstered security, and simplified Dockerfile management.
+This tool analyzes your application's behavior, leading to extremely small images, strengthened security, and simplified Dockerfile management.

 Wrapping up, you need to understand that Docker image optimization isn't a one-size-fits-all endeavor.
 The techniques you employ should align with your application's unique demands and constraints.
 However, by implementing these best practices and staying attuned to the evolving Docker landscape, you can ensure your Docker images are finely tuned for efficient containerization.